VonHeikemen/nvim-light/README.md

 * (optional) [ripgrep](https://github.com/BurntSushi/ripgrep).
 Improves project wide search speed.
 * (optional) [fd](https://github.com/sharkdp/fd).
 Improves file search speed.

+### Note for windows users

+If you need a `C` compiler then `zig` is the easiest to install.
+It's available on `winget`, `scoop` and `chocolatey`.
+You can also find some links in their [download page](https://ziglang.org/download/).

+If you experience performance issues with the plugin `Telescope` then you might want to try an alternative like [fzf.lua](https://github.com/ibhagwan/fzf-lua).

 ## Installation

 * Backup your existing configuration if you have one.